Content Writing & Publishing

 Should I filter out stop words when analyzing keyword density?

-It depends on your goal.
-For SEO and content analysis, ignoring common stop words like "the," "is," and "and" helps you focus on meaningful keywords.
-For linguistic research or readability analysis, stop words may be relevant to your study.
+Depends on what you're after.
+For SEO and content work, ignoring common stop words like "the," "is," and "and" helps you zero in on meaningful keywords.
+For linguistic research or readability analysis, stop words might actually matter.

 Does capitalization affect the word frequency count?

-The tool normalizes text so that uppercase and lowercase versions of the same word are counted together.
-"Apple" and "apple" will be treated as one word in the results.
+The tool normalizes text so uppercase and lowercase versions of the same word get counted together.
+"Apple" and "apple" will show up as one word in the results.

 Can I use this tool to analyze content from a competitor's website?